How to Modify the Legend Order in PowerBI

 Create a simple table with two columns by selecting the enter data icon under the home tab.

-In one column (example: “Group”), include the groups you want to sort, making sure to enter the groups exactly as written (case-sensitive).
+In one column (example: “Group”), including the groups you want to sort, making sure to enter the groups exactly as written (case-sensitive).
 In the second column (example: “Order”), add numbers to designate your sort order.
 For a bar chart, these numbers will be “backwards”, so that 100+ will be at the bottom and 1-3 will be at the top.

 Create a relationship between the new table and your data